Skip to main content

 Perform: Three sets of 10

 Squats are another fundamental free weight leg workout.
 There are several variations of squats that each target different muscle groups and strengths.
-For a basic kettlebell squat, follow these steps:
+For a basic kettlebell goblet squat, follow these steps:

 1. Pick up a medium weight kettlebell (go lighter if this is your first time performing this movement).